60-day money-back on any purchase

 Finally, if you can recognize that you have an issue with shot dispersion and then make adjustments to club selections and decisions on the course, you will lower your scores.

 When your misses are closer to the hole, you score better.
-Think about hitting shots that miss but are still on the green instead of being in the water.
+Think about hitting shots that miss but are still on the green instead of being in the water or a bunker.

 Take a 2-minute Quiz and Step Up Your Game!